How is the U.S. economy doing? With inflation hitting 40-year highs, watch these 4 key areas

 “Workers may continue to leverage this strong job market, one in which many are seeking higher pay and better conditions, including an added measure of balance between their professional and personal lives,” Hamrick says.

 But the more immediate steps to take with your finances all have to do with higher interest rates and inflation.
 If you’re looking to find a way to make a better return, experts say the most important step is diversifying your assets.
 Those could be investing in anything from Treasury-Inflation Protected Securities (TIPS) to real estate investment trusts (REITs), two inflation-safe investments historically.
-Consider avoiding parking all of your cash in fixed income, but having an ample emergency fund is a crucial personal finance step, no matter how high inflation soars.
+Consider avoiding parking all of your cash in fixed income, but having an ample emergency fund in a high-yield savings account is a crucial personal finance step, no matter how high inflation soars.

 Pay off your high-interest credit card debt quickly, which could saddle your pocketbook in a rising-rate environment.
 If you haven’t yet refinanced, the window to find the best deal is quickly closing, with mortgage rates climbing to levels not seen since 2019.